aquarion/SlackNotifications/README.md

 * File is uploaded.
 * ... and each notification can be individually enabled or disabled :)

-## Upgrading extension

-Upgrading from older version to 1.15 of this extension has one change that you need to take into account:
-- All configuration parameters now use the format `wgSlack`.
-If you had configured any of the `wgNotificationWikiUrlEnding` parameters, you need to change these to format: `wgSlackNotificationWikiUrlEnding`.

 ## Requirements

 * [cURL](http://curl.haxx.se/).
 This extension also supports using `file_get_contents` for sending the data.
 See the configuration parameter `$wgSlackSendMethod` below to change this.